ecrows/in-bloom/README.md

 ## Citation

-If this dataset is useful to your research, you can refer to it with the following citation (paper citation coming):
+If this repository, paper, or dataset is useful to your research, you can refer to it with the following citation (paper citation coming).